 How do I submit my supporting documents and when are they due?

-All documents MUST be received by the Foundation in one of the following ways:
+All documents MUST be received by the Foundation and uploaded as attachments to your online application form.

 How do you decide who gets a scholarship?

 The BC Foundation reviews each application individually with assistance from Foundation Board, community, and BC faculty and staff volunteers.
 Among the criteria used in the selection process are:

 - Academic ability and achievement: Strong academic record and academic awards and honors.
 We consider:

 - Unweighted cumulative GPA of 2.0 or higher